Women In Science Programs

-Residential Program for freshmen
+Residential Program for first-year students

-Tutoring is conveniently located in same residence hall where the first-year students reside.
+Tutoring is conveniently located in the same residence hall where the first-year students reside.
 Upper-class undergraduate honor students are trained and supervised to provide tutoring to the first-year students and thus provide academic support to those who may need it.

 Undergraduate Mentoring Program

 The Undergraduate Mentoring Program is a complement of the Residential Program.
 Upper-class undergraduates who have displayed leadership and a passion in their field of study are invited to be mentors to the first-year students participating in the Residential Program.
 To provide an environment in which the mentor/mentee relationships can grow and flourish, and to expose the students to role models, WISP provides monthly dinner and social programs where speakers relate their experiences as women in Science.
 Informal communication is encouraged between the monthly meetings to strengthen the mentor/mentee relationship.

 The Graduate Mentoring Program is a series of dinner meetings that feature a speaker in a relevant field, allows busy, dedicated scientists to share their experiences with one another at a convenient time.
 The graduate students, along with several faculty members and post-doctoral students, meet and interact over a light dinner.
 These meetings are invaluable in that they provide contact with role models, who are successful women in science, to the students in science.
 In addition, these meetings provide an opportunity to increase informal networking between faculty members and graduate students.